Whatbox Logo

 For some of the discussions we've watched over the years:

-We feel the best hope for the future of password security is built-in browser password managers, like Chrome's efforts to generate unique random passwords for every website.
+The best hope for the future of password security is built-in browser password managers, which generate random, unique passwords for every website.

 We also intend to implement biometric based logins for supported devices, helping users use strong, unique identifiers with minimal cognitive load.